MedStar headquarters hosting pop-up vaccination clinic on Friday - NewsBreak

 MedStar headquarters hosting pop-up vaccination clinic on Friday

-First-dose vaccinations will be available to anyone 18 years and older, and second-dose vaccinations will be offered to anyone 12 years and older.
+Vaccinations will be available to anyone 12 years and older.
 Parents must accompany minors and present proof of age documentation.
 Third-dose booster shots are available to patients meeting the qualifying conditions.

 Both insured and uninsured patients are eligible to receive a vaccination.
 Preregistration is recommended.